lucydot/slides/Python_2011/notes.md

 - I mentioned at the start of the course that Python is a popular course, so that there are a lot of Python code already written and available online.
 - These are collected together into Python packages.
 These are some of the most popular scientific python packages.
 So for example, you are doing astrophysics, you can download the astropy package and this will contain lots of functions - pieces of code - useful to your work.
 - Related Functions are collected together in a file called a module.
-- A module can also contain data values (numerical constants for example)
+- A module can also contain data values (numerical constants for example).
+- Modules correspond to a single file.
 - Related Modules are collected together in a package
 - Related packages and modules are collected together in a library
 - Package and Library are often used interchangeably; in Python a library is not strictly defined.
 - python standard library comes with python itself
-- additional libraries are available via the python package index
+- additional libraries are available via the python package index (show python package index)
 - we use import to add a library or module into a program's memory
 - lets import the math module which is in the Python standard library